Top Chef Jeremy Ford Leaves Matador Room for Grove Bay Hospitality Group Partnership

 Jeremy Ford has left Matador Room at the Miami Beach Edition hotel to form a partnership with Grove Bay Hospitality Group.

-The Grove Bay team, which consists of CEOs Francesco Balli and Ignacio Garcia-Menocal and chief operating officer Eddie Acevedo, have partnered with some of Miami's most promising culinary names in the past including Giorgio Rapicavoli on Coconut Grove's Glass & Vine and Jeff McInnis and Janine Booth on Stiltsville Fish Bar, which is scheduled to open summer 2017 in South Beach.
+The Grove Bay team — which consists of CEOs Francesco Balli and Ignacio Garcia-Menocal and chief operating officer Eddie Acevedo — has partnered with some of Miami's most promising culinary names, including Giorgio Rapicavoli on Coconut Grove's Glass & Vine and Jeff McInnis and Janine Booth on Stiltsville Fish Bar, which is scheduled to open this summer in South Beach.
 The team also owns and operates Big Easy Winebar & Grill and American Harvest.

-Garcia-Menocal says that Ford weighed several opportunities before going with his company.
+Garcia-Menocal says Ford weighed several opportunities before going with his company.
 "We feel very lucky and blessed to be partners with him."
-Grove Bay's initial plans are for Ford to helm two different restaurants.
-The larger of the two will be located on the site of the multi-use Grove Bay project on Coconut Grove's waterfront, which recently broke ground.
+Grove Bay's initial plans are for the chef to helm two restaurants.
+The larger of the pair will be located on the site of the multi-use Grove Bay project on Coconut Grove's waterfront, which recently broke ground.

-Rather than wait for the construction to be completed, Ford will open another, more intimate restaurant in the interim.
-"We didn't want to wait another 12-18 months," says Garcia-Menocal.
+Rather than wait for construction to be completed, Ford will open another, more intimate restaurant in the interim.
+"We didn't want to wait another 12 to 18 months," Garcia-Menocal says.
 "We were eager to start our partnership sooner rather than later."

-Details about Ford's first restaurant — like the name and the agreement with the location — are still being finalized, but the Grove Bay executive did tease a few tidbits: it will not be located in Coconut Grove or Wynwood, and it will be an intimate, chef-driven restaurant.
+Details about Ford's first restaurant — such as the name and location — are still being finalized, but the Grove Bay executive does tease a few tidbits: The eatery will not be located in Coconut Grove or Wynwood, and it will be an intimate, chef-driven restaurant.

-Garcia-Menocal also described that the reason behind his company's ability to attract so many top chefs is the relationships they form.
+Garcia-Menocal also explains that the reason behind his company's ability to attract so many top chefs is the relationships they form.
 "It's a complete collaboration and partnership.
-There are brainstorming sessions of recipes, location, the name of the restaurant, the uniforms.
-We want to do what's best for the restaurant.
-Whoever comes up with the best idea.
-The word is getting around that we are a good group to work with.
+There are brainstorming sessions of recipes, location, the name of the restaurant, the uniforms... whoever comes up with the best idea.
+The word is getting around that we are a good group to work with," the CEO says.

-Garcia-Menocal also let out that the team is going all out on claiming a James Beard for Miami.
-Who better than a Top Chef to bring home the Beard?
+Garcia-Menocal also says the team is going all to claim a James Beard Award for Miami.
+Who better than a Top Chef winner to bring home the Beard?

 2901 Collins Ave.